Kiprengan/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-Working with c pointers and arrays
+Working with pointers and arrays in C